 Multiple actions: Trigger multiple actions from a single condition

-How to create a Rule
+How to create Rules & Actions

-Step 1: Navigate to Rules
+Step 1: Navigate to the feature settings

 Go to Queue Settings